philipfeldmann/react-typescript-cheatsheet/README.md

 ## Templating

-While react does not have a templating engine itself, comming templating tasks can be easily achieved by using tsx.
+While react does not have a templating engine itself, common templating tasks can be easily achieved by using tsx.

 ### Conditional Syntax